Practice Changes during COVID-19

 Internal and External Factors

-SHEA created this COVID-19 implementation tool kit to help decision makers navigate these obstacles and get on the path for successful uptake of practices and policies needed for healthcare personnel and patient safety and risk mitigation.
+This implementation tool kit helps decision-makers navigate these obstacles for successful uptake of practices and policies needed for healthcare personnel and patient safety.

 [i],[i]Banach, D., Johnston, B., Al-Zubeidi, D., Bartlett, A., Bleasdale, S., Deloney, V., Trivedi, K. (2017).
 Outbreak Response and Incident Management: SHEA Guidance and Resources for Healthcare Epidemiologists in United States Acute-Care Hospitals.
 Infection Control & Hospital Epidemiology, 38(12), 1393-1419. doi:10.1017/ice.2017.212